HPrinz/microservices-demo/README.md

    open http://localhost:20001
    ```

-   > (Optional) If you'd like to enable mTLS in the demo app, you need to
+#### Both

-   > make a few changes to the deployment manifests:
+1. In the root of this repository, run `skaffold run --default-repo=gcr.io/[PROJECT_ID]`, where [PROJECT_ID] is your GCP project ID.

-   >
+   This command:

-   > - `kubernetes-manifests/frontend.yaml`: delete "livenessProbe" and
+   - builds the container images
-   >   "readinessProbe" fields.
+   - pushes them to GCR
-   > - `kubernetes-manifests/loadgenerator.yaml`: delete "initContainers" field.
+   - applies the `./kubernetes-manifests` deploying the application to

-3. Apply the manifests in [`./istio-manifests`](./istio-manifests) directory.
+     Kubernetes.

-       kubectl apply -f ./istio-manifests
+   **Troubleshooting:** If you get "No space left on device" error on Google Cloud Shell,

-    This is required only once.
+   you can build the images on Google Cloud Build:

-4. Deploy the application with `skaffold run --default-repo=gcr.io/[PROJECT_ID]`.
+   [Enable the Cloud Build API](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com), then run `skaffold run -p gcb --default-repo=gcr.io/[PROJECT_ID]` instead.

-5. Run `kubectl get pods` to see pods are in a healthy and ready state.
+2. Run `kubectl get pods` to see pods are in a healthy and ready state.

-6. Find the IP address of your istio gateway Ingress or Service, and visit the
+3. Find the IP address of your istio gateway Ingress or Service, and visit the
    application.

        INGRESS_HOST="$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')"